apache/beam/website/src/documentation/runners/flink.md

 If your pipeline uses an unbounded data source or sink, the Flink Runner will automatically switch to streaming mode.
 You can enforce streaming mode by using the `streaming` setting mentioned below.

+Note: The Runner will print a warning message when unbounded sources are used and checkpointing is not enabled.
+Many sources like `PubSubIO` rely on their checkpoints to be acknowledged which can only be done when checkpointing is enabled for the `FlinkRunner`.
+To enable checkpointing, please set <span class="language-java">`checkpointingInterval`</span><span class="language-py">`checkpointing_interval`</span> to the desired checkpointing interval in milliseconds.

 ## Pipeline options for the Flink Runner

 When executing your pipeline with the Flink Runner, you can set these pipeline options.